 Eggplants need fertile, well-draining soil with a pH of 6.2-6.8.
 Sow seeds indoors in flats 6-8 weeks before the date of the last frost.
 The soil must be kept warm to ensure germination.

 Thin plants after 2-3 true leaves have formed.
-Transplant out after the date of the last frost and when soil has warmed to 70 degrees Fahrenheit (21 C.).
+Transplant them out after the date of the last frost and when the soil has warmed to 70 degrees Fahrenheit (21 C.).

-Use row covers to prevent flea beetles and other pests but remove them when flowers are observed.
+Use row covers to prevent flea beetles and other pests, but remove them when flowers are observed.
 Some varieties will require staking.
-Clip off fruit regularly to promote the set of more flowers and fruit.
+Clip off the fruit regularly to promote the set of more flowers and fruit.